Virgula0/H.D.S/README.md

 - `grpc_test.go` -> contains tests for grpc infrastructure
 - `raspberrypi_test.go` -> contains tests for raspberrypi infrastructure

-> [!WARNING]
-> You can rnu tests using `cd server && make test` but env variables must be set before proceeding

 > [!IMPORTANT]
 > A database container must be up and running on port 3306 to succeed.

+> [!WARNING]
+> You can run tests using `cd server && make test` but env variables must be set before proceeding

 ```bash
 export BACKEND_HOST="0.0.0.0"